Introduction

 ![]() |

-The other worker node will executed and evaluated by their own.
-This process can be setup with GCE and docker, and probably can implement on Kubernetes.
+The other worker nodes then execute and evaluate the sample on their own.
+This process can be set up with GCE and Docker, and it could probably be implemented on Kubernetes.

 ![]() |